zeebe-io/zeebe-cluster-testbench/README.md

 ## Current State
 This code base is in very early stages.
 Currently we are doing an exploration of ideas towards a PoC.

+## Tests

+### Sequential Test
+In the sequential test a sequential workflow is executed several times in succession.
+There is at most one active workflow instance at any given time.
+In other words, there is no parallelism - neither inside the workflow being tested nor in the test driver that starts workflow instances.

+A sequential test has the following parameters:
+* _steps_ - number of steps within the workflow
+* _iterations_ - number of times the workflow shall be executed
+* _maxTimeForIteration_ - the maximum duration for one iteration
+* _maxTimeForCompleteTest_ - the maximum time for the entire test

+This test will fail, if any of the following conditions occur:
+* there is an exception during test execution
+* a single iteration takes longer than _maxTimeForIteration_
+* all iterations take longer than _maxTimeForCompleteTest_

+In case of backpressure the iteration will be repeated.
+The time spent making requests that return backpressure responses and repeating those requests is included in the overall execution time, which must be smaller than _maxTimeForCompleteTest_ for the test to pass.

 ## Workflows
 The testbench deploys several workflows to orchestrate the test execution.
 The work flows reference each other - a higher level workflow will call a lower level workflow.
 However, lower level workflows can also be called directly if only a certain test execution is wanted.